redigaffi/TQL/README.md

 # TSQL

-Text processing made easy, Manipulate, Update or Delete like using SQL your string.
+Text processing made easy, Manipulate, Update or Delete like using SQL but on your string.